stevendelro/frontend-masters-intermediate-react/README.md

 ## Why am I taking this course?

-This is the second course from Brian Holt's two-part React series.
+This is the second course from Brian Holt's two-part React series over at frontendmasters.com.

 My intention with this course is to get a better understanding of the current tools that many React developers are using in the workplace.
 Once completed, I'll be shifting all my focus on my portfolio, the projects within my portfolio, and solving a ton of coding problems.